pip-services/pip-services-docs/content/en/v4/toolkit_api/java/messaging/queues/message_envelope.md

 ### Constructors

-Creates a new [MessageEnvelope](), which adds a correlation id, message id, and a type to the data being sent/received.
+Creates a new [MessageEnvelope](), which adds a trace id, message id, and a type to the data being sent/received.

 > `public` MessageEnvelope([IContext](../../../components/context/icontext) context, String messageType, String message)